 gain of $182 million on the divestiture of the company’s Sirna

 Therapeutics, Inc. subsidiary.
-Other (income) expense, net in the first
+Other (income) expense, net includes

-(5) The GAAP effective tax rate for the first quarter of 2014 reflects a
+(4) The effective income tax rate for the first quarter of 2014 includes

 |MERCK & CO., INC.|